LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

    //    <html>
    //    <head>
    //    <title>Apple</title>
-   //    ...
+   // ... rest of response ...

 Windows Examples
 ================

 This section includes several examples of using `os_process` on Windows.
-Each of the examples uses the command-line processor :program:`CMD` with the option ``/C`` to interpret an individual command.
+Each of the examples uses the command-line processor :program:`CMD` with the option "/C" to interpret an individual command.

 Echo